mathworks/Petalinux/mw_zcu216/README.md

-# Petalinux Project Creation and Linux Image Build for AMD Zynq™ 7000 SoC ZC706 Evaluation Kit
+# Petalinux Project Creation and Linux Image Build for Zynq™ UltraScale+™ RFSoC ZCU216 Evaluation Kit

-This Petalinux repo is the starting point to build the Linux image for AMD Zynq™ 7000 SoC ZC706 Evaluation Kit compatible to MathWorks applications.
+This Petalinux repo is the starting point to build the Linux image for Zynq™ UltraScale+™ RFSoC ZCU216 Evaluation Kit compatible to MathWorks applications.
 The Linux image build process also includes the use of meta-mathworks layer for the Linux image to work for MathWorks applications.
 The meta-mathworks layer is compatible to Petalinux version 2023.1.

 # Dependencies